Unconditional security from noisy quantum storage

 It remains to be shown that Alice does not learn anything about $C$, that is, $\tilde \sigma_{A'' S_0^\ell S_1^\ell C} = \tilde \sigma_{A'' S_0^\ell S_1^\ell} \otimes \tau_{\{0,1\}}$.
 From the properties of WSE it follows that $\sigma_{A'\hat{X}^n\cI}=\sigma_{A'\hat{X}^n}\otimes\tau_{2^{[n]}}$.
 Since Bob randomly truncates/extends~$\cI$ such that $| \cI | = n/4$, the resulting set~$\cI$ is also uniformly distributed over all subsets of size~$n/4$ and independent of~$A'$.
 Hence, conditioned on any fixed $W^t = w^t$, the permutation $\Pi$ is uniform and independent of $A'$.
 It follows that the string $W^t$ is also uniform and independent of $A'$ and $\Pi$.
 From the properties of interactive hashing we are guaranteed that $C$ is uniform and independent of Alice's view afterwards, and hence,

 \end{proof}

 Second, we show that the protocol is secure against a cheating Bob.
 We again first give an intuitive argument.
-We have from weak string erasure that Bob gains only a limited amount of information about the string $X^n$.
-The properties of interactive hashing ensure that Bob has very little control over one of the subsets of blocks chosen by the interactive hashing.
-Therefore, by the results on min-entropy sampling, Bob has only limited information about the bits of~$X^n$ in these blocks.
-Privacy amplification can then be used to turn this into almost complete ingorance. \begin{lemma} [Security for Alice] Protocol WSE-to-FROT satisfies security for Alice with an error of
+We have from weak string erasure that Bob gains only a limited amount of information about the string~$X^n$.
+The properties of interactive hashing ensure that Bob has very little control over one of the subsets of bits chosen by the interactive hashing.
+Therefore, by the results on min-entropy sampling, Bob only has limited information about these bits of~$X^n$.
+Privacy amplification can then be used to turn this into almost complete ignorance. \begin{lemma}[Security for Alice] Protocol WSE-to-FROT satisfies security for Alice with an error of

 \end{lemma}

 \begin{proof} Let $\rho_{X^n B'}$ be the cq-state created by the execution of WSE.
 From the properties of WSE it follows that there exists a state $\sigma_{X^n B'}$ such that $\hmin(X^n|B')_\sigma \geq \lambda n$ and $\rho_{X^n B} \approx_\eps \sigma_{X^n B'}$, which implies that